timelystream/timelystream.com/docs/get-started/docker.md

 Before we start, you will need to install Docker.
 You can find guides for your platform on the [official documentation](https://docs.docker.com/get-docker/).

-## QuestDB image
+## Blazar image

-Once Docker is installed, you will need to pull QuestDB's image from [Docker Hub]({@dockerUrl@}) and create a container.
+Once Docker is installed, you will need to pull Blazar's image from [Docker Hub]({@dockerUrl@}) and create a container.
 You can do both in one command using `docker run`: